 Land and Housing

-Partners for Dignity & Rights collaborates with community organizations and advocates for the right to participatory development that ensures decent housing, jobs and healthy and thriving communities.
-We seek to advance models that are non-speculative and ensure community control over the use of land and other natural resources.
+Partners for Dignity & Rights collaborates with community organizations and advocates for the right to participatory development that seeks affordable, secure and quality housing, jobs with dignity, healthy and sustainable communities.
+We work to advance models that ensure community control over the use of land and other natural resources and are not reliant on private profits.

-Partners for Dignity & Rights has teamed up with the Baltimore Housing Roundtable and the United Workers to advance a proactive human rights based development vision and policy framework to ensure development without displacement.
-Centering policy on the community control of land using non-speculative housing models such as Community Land Trusts (CLTs), the Roundtable, in five years, has been able to force Baltimore to create an Affordable Housing Trust Fund, fill it with tax revenue by targeting above-market-rate developers, and establish CLTs as the Trust Fund priority.
+Partners for Dignity & Rights partnered with the Baltimore Housing Roundtable coalition and its anchor, the United Workers, to advance a proactive human rights-based development vision and policy framework that advanced development without displacement.
+Centering policy on the community control of land using non-speculative housing models such as Community Land Trusts (CLTs), the Roundtable, in six years, was able to create an Affordable Housing Trust Fund, fill it with tax revenue by targeting high-end developers, and establish CLTs as a trust fund priority.

 - Our Work